 Intussusception is a medical emergency.
 If you believe your child has intussusception you should see your health care professional immediately.
-This occurs when a part of the intestine slides inside another part then folds into itself like a telescope.

 Experts do not know what causes intussusception, but believe this occurs more often if there is a family history.
 There is a link to other conditions including viral infections, abdominal and/or intestinal tumors and masses, appendicitis, celiac disease, Crohn's disease and parasites.

 Intussusceptions in older children are frequently caused by polyps, diverticuli and occasionally serious tumors.

 Most intussusceptions can be treated by the radiologist with an air enema.
 This pushes the bowel trapped in intussusception back to it’s normal position.
 A bowel obstruction from intussusception in an older child almost always requires surgery.